-Deutsche Luft Hansa director Martin Wronsky visited Oslo and held a presentation at the "Norsk-tysk- φ sterrisk Forening" (Norwegian-German-Austrian Association).
+Deutsche Luft Hansa director Martin Wronsky visited Oslo and held a presentation at the "Norsk-tysk- $\phi$ sterrisk Forening" (Norwegian-German-Austrian Association).

-• The female aviator Gidsken Jakobsen from Narvik formed Nord-Norges Aero A/S. She purchased a Junkers F 13W, N-44 from Nordenfjeldske Luftruter AS and transferred it from Trondhjem to Narvik.
-She hired the John Strandrud as well and started with joyflights in Hammerfest, Honningsvåg and Lakselv. • Norway has a conflict with Denmark about Greenland.
+• The female aviator Gidsken Jakobsen from Narvik formed Nord-Norges Aero A/S. She purchased a Junkers F 13W, N-44 from Nordenfjeldske Luftruter AS and transferred it from Trondheim to Narvik.
+She hired John Strandrud as well and started with pleasure flights in Hammerfest, Honningsvåg and Lakselv.
+Norway has a conflict wit h Denmark about Greenland.
 A scientific Norwegian expedition to the east of Greenland is scheduled.
-The area was christened Eirik Raudes Land (named after the Viking King Eirik Raude) and Helge Instand was installed governor. • an expedition to Greenland was set up and the Lockheed Model 5 Vega (LN-ABD, c/n 34) and a recently purchased Simmonds Spartan I (LN-ABG, c/n 35) were to be taken along.
+The area was christened Eirik Raudes Land (named after the Viking King Eirik Raude) and Helge Instand was installed governor. ● an expedition to Greenland w as set up and the Lockheed Model 5 Vega (LN-ABD, c/n 34) and a recently purchased Simmonds Spartan I (LN-ABG, c/n 35) were to be taken along.
 The expedition consisted of pilot Erik Storm and Sigurd Aagenæs, mechanic Bjarne Larsen, the experienced German aerial photographer Max Bundermann and Aftenposten journalist Odd Arnesen.

-Norske Luftruter A/S's LFG V 13 Strela, N-32 was inspected and found non-flyable.
-Christian Hellesen tried to 14 January overhaul the aircraft, but later that year the aircraft was cancelled from the register.
+14 January Norske Luftruter A/S's LFG V 13 Strela, N-32 was inspected and found not-airworthy.
+Christian Hellesen tried to overhaul the aircraft, but later that year the aircraft was cancelled from the register.
 Consequently NLR had no aircraft of its own anymore.

-The Norwegian Government by Royal Degree No. 54 of 29 April 1932 granted Deutsche Luft Hansa AG a 29 April concession for the air service Oslo - Gothenburg - Copenhagen - Lübeck/Travemünde - Berlin for the period 1
+29 April The Norwegian Government by Royal Decree No. 54 of 29 April 1932 granted Deutsche Luft Hansa AG a concession for the air service Oslo - Gothenburg - Copenhagen - Lübeck/Travemünde - Berlin for the period 1